This Day in History

 Michael Hill explains in his essay at NCPedia.org:

-At the close of the Civil War, when Union troops occupied the area around the town of Tarboro, many of the former slaves in surrounding counties left their plantations and came to the Federals’ encampment seeking freedom and protection.
-The future faced by the mostly illiterate, unskilled, penniless freedpersons was uncertain and unpromising.
+At the close of the Civil War, Union troops occupied the area around the town of Tarboro.
+Many of the people who had been enslaved in surrounding counties left the plantations and came to the Federal encampment seeking freedom and protection.

 Freedom Hill historical marker